Caption manager

 Warning

-The confidentiality of the data you process with this service is not guaranteed : someone sharing your Internet access (IP address) could export the content.
+The confidentiality of the data you process with this service is not guaranteed : someone sharing your Internet access (IP address) could find it and export the content.
 This content (your workspace) is however automatically deleted after 48 hours of non-use.
 Furthermore, you can click DELETE ALL FILES buttons at any time.

 Recommander